Growing Hands-On Kids

 Do all children have sensory processing quirks?
 YES.
 As a matter of fact, ALL people do.
 Because we are all designed with the same sensory systems (sight, hearing, taste, touch, smell).
 And the 6th sense of the vestibular and proprioceptive systems.
 For example, I can't stand orange juice with pulp because the pulp makes me want to gag.
 I also bite the inside of my cheeks when I am bored or need to focus.

-So let's look at a couple common critic's questions or statements when it comes to sensory vs. behavior.
+So let's look at a couple of common critic's questions or statements when it comes to sensory vs. behavior.

 It's Just Kids Being Kids

-This statement is probably the #1 thing I see in regards to the question of behavior being just behavior or sensory related.
+This statement is probably the #1 thing I see in regards to the question of behavior being just behavior or sensory-related.
 And yes, kids will be kids.
 They are kids after all.

 Do kids act up?
 Yes